hvanderdys/heather-website-2024/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+##Todo List
+#For Richard

+- Mobile Menu collapsable
+- Mobile Testimony Pagination
+- Loading for vertical portfolios: I want 2 images to show ad then a load more button
+- push to vercel

+#For Heather

+- add shadows to all grid cards
+- link menu buttons to # in sections
+- add blog page
+- link social bars
+- link call to actions

+#for Later

+- animations and hovers
+- business page
+- store page